seanpierce/internet-noise/README.md

 * click "Run Internet Noise"

 License MIT
 2017, Sean Pierce

-_Sean Pierce is a Jr Dev working in Portland, OR._
+_Sean Pierce is a programming student in Portland, OR._